 The Financial Submission should include, but not be limited to the information listed below.
-Proponents must use the financial templates (Excel Workbooks) provided in Appendix C.

-with separate sources and uses for each project component (e.g. commercial, housing, parking, etc.) or phase, if applicable, as well as a combined budget for the entire project.
 The financial submission should be provided in both hard copy and flash drive form in Microsoft Excel.
-The Financial Submission must be submitted in a separate, sealed envelope and include a formal price offer on the Price Proposal form attached as Appendix H.
+The Financial Submission must be submitted in a separate, sealed envelope and include a formal price offer on the Price Proposal form attached as Appendix B.